pjprogrammers/coderun/README.md

 * Adds the installation directory to the User PATH
 * Requires no manual Environment Variable configuration

-After installation, open a new terminal and run:
+**Important:** The PATH change does not affect the terminal currently running the installer.
+After the installation finishes, **close the current PowerShell or Command Prompt window and open a new terminal** before using `coderun`.

+Then run:

 ```powershell
 coderun main.cpp